peterwatt/mantalus/README.md

-# mantalus
+# Mantalus
 Code samples for Mantalus review

-# Windows Server lifecycle for customer
+## Windows Server lifecycle for customer

 The Windows Server lifecycle has three stages: